Marcel2603/tfcoach/README.md

 ### Configuration

-The behavoíour of tfcoach can be configured by environment variables or by one of these files:
+The behavíour of tfcoach can be configured by environment variables or by one of these files:

 - .tfcoach (json syntax)
 - .tfcoach.json
 - .tfcoach.y[a]ml

-More about the configuration [here](link to mkdocs)
+More about the configuration [in the docs](https://marcel2603.github.io/tfcoach/configuration/)

 ---